jagdriver/SnakeFlash/README.md

 vsciot-vscode.vscode-arduino

-You can paste theese extension id's into VSCode extension search box and from there install the extension.
+You can paste these extension id's into VSCode extension search box and from there install the extension.